What is a digital object identifier (DOI)?

 10. Software: Software and code repositories, especially those used in research and development projects.

-How to prepare academic texts for publication?
+Prepare academic texts for publication

 Editing services are crucial in preparing journal articles, books and book chapters and conference proceedings for publication.
 Each type of editing addresses different aspects of the manuscript to ensure it meets the highest standards of clarity, coherence and correctness.
 Here is a discussion on how various editing services can help: